Welcome to Backcountry Canada Travel

 Letters and postcards were still in fashion.
 The General Post office was always the first stop when I arrived in a new town, to check for letters from home.
 I worked and travelled in Australia and New Zealand for seven years altogether, spending lots of time in the Outback.

 One of my other big adventures was a six months backpacking trip from Australia to Europe through South East Asia, at a time when Afghanistan was still part of the travel route.
-Another time I travelled in Japan, Taiwan, Hongkong and the Philippines, quiet a long time ago.
+Another time I travelled in Japan, Taiwan, Hongkong and the Philippines, quite a long time ago.

 The Big Move